Bandits with Knapsacks: Introduction

-\ascomment{new xhdr} Agrawal and Devanur~\cite{AgrawalDevanur-ec14} extend our results from hard resource constraints to a more general model that allows penalties and diminishing returns: their ``reward function" can be an arbitrary concave function of the aggregate time-averaged outcome vector.
-This extension is powered by a number of new insights into \BwK.
-Building on these insights, the paper presents an alternative derivation for our main algorithmic result, with a different (and somewhat simpler) algorithm and analysis.
+\citet{AgrawalDevanur-ec14} extend \BwK from hard resource constraints and additive rewards to a more general model that allows penalties and diminishing returns.
+In particular, the time-averaged outcome vector $\bar{v}$ is constrained to lie in an arbitrary given convex set, and the total reward can be an arbitrary concave, Lipschitz-continuous function of $\bar{v}$.
+They provide several algorithms for this model whose regret scales optimally as a function of the time horizon. \asedit{Remarkably, these algorithms specialize to \emph{three} new algorithms for \BwK, based on different ideas.
+One of these new \BwK algorithms follows the ``optimism under uncertainty" approach from \citep{bandits-ucb1} (with an additional trick of rescaling the resource constraints).
+Despite the apparent simplicity, it is shown to satisfy our main regret bound \refeq{eq:intro-regret}.}

-Badanidiyuru et al.~\cite{cBwK-colt14} and Agrawal and Devanur~\cite{AgrawalDevanur-ec14} extend \BwK to \emph{contextual bandits}: a bandit model where in each round the ``context" is revealed (e.g., a user profile), then the algorithm selects an arm, and the resulting outcome (in our case, reward and resource consumption) depends on both the chosen arm and the context.
-Badanidiyuru et al.~\cite{cBwK-colt14} merge \BwK and \emph{contextual bandits with policy sets} \cite{Langford-nips07,policy_elim}, the most general model for contextual bandits from prior work.
+\citet{cBwK-colt14} extend \BwK to \emph{contextual bandits}: a bandit model where in each round the ``context" is revealed (\eg a user profile), then the algorithm selects an arm, and the resulting outcome (in our case, reward and resource consumption) depends on both the chosen arm and the context. \citet{cBwK-colt14} merge \BwK and \emph{contextual bandits with policy sets} \citep{Langford-nips07}, a well-established, very general model for contextual bandits.
 They achieve regret that scales optimally in terms of the time horizon and the number of policies (resp., square-root and logarithmic).
-Agrawal and Devanur~\cite{AgrawalDevanur-ec14} consider the generalized model for resource constraints described above, and a more limited model for contexts: linear dependence.
-They achieve optimal scaling of regret in terms of the time horizon; moreover, when specialized to \BwK, the regret is optimal for any given tuple of parameters, matching \eqref{eq:intro-regret}.
+Akin to \kMAB, their algorithm is not computationally efficient.